rtdavies/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Course work for Coursera course "The Data Scientists Toolbox"
+Work for Coursera course "The Data Scientists Toolbox"